Compression of enumerations and gain: Gainless compression of enumerations

-Hence, $n$ cannot be enumerated into $D$ a second time, at a later stage. \end{proof}
+by (a).
+The above condition can never hold for larger $s$, therefore $n$ cannot be enumerated into $D$ a second time.
+So (b) holds. \end{proof}

-\begin{lem} There is no 8-loaded row in the $A$-table.
-Hence, \eqref{OLlwOMFWbU} holds. \end{lem}\begin{proof} At any stage $s$, at the start of which a $k$-loaded row appears in the $A$-table, it is removed by the end of $s$ through an enumeration into $D$.
-By Lemma \ref{GNuDCpKdWL} all requested $D$-enumerations are possible, hence at the end of $s$ there is no 8-loaded row in the $A$-table. \end{proof}
+\begin{lem} There is no 8-loaded row in the $(A,D)$-table.
+Hence \eqref{OLlwOMFWbU} holds. \end{lem}\begin{proof} At any stage $s$, at the start of which a $k$-loaded row appears in the $(A,D)$-table, it is removed by the end of $s$ through an enumeration into $D$.
+By Lemma \ref{GNuDCpKdWL} all requested $D$-enumerations are possible, hence at the end of $s$ there is no 8-loaded row in the $(A,D)$-table. \end{proof}

 \begin{lem} Given a row $r$ and stage $s$, suppose there are $m_1$ many 4-loaded $r$-blocks and the remaining $m_0$ are not 4-loaded.
-Then $m_1\geq m_0$. \end{lem}\begin{proof} The first $r$-block is formed at a stage where the target is $[n,m]$ and $r\in [n,m]$.
-By the definition of the target interval, the first $r$-block is 4-loaded.
+Then $m_1\geq m_0$. \end{lem}\begin{proof} We label each block row by row by type-1, type-2 and type-3.
+We then show that type-1 and type-2 blocks are at least $4$-loaded, and in each row there are at least as many type-1 blocks as type-3 blocks.
+The lemma then follows.